gigamorph/jquery-tiny-pubsub-trace/README.md

 This one is a very simple-minded hack for that purpose but hopefully someone will still find it useful.
 It contains a single Javascript file, [jquery-tiny-pubsub-trace.js](https://github.com/gigamorph/jquery-tiny-pubsub-trace/blob/master/jquery-tiny-pubsub-trace.js).
-You can either include it AFTER `jquery-tiny-pubsub.js` to override the functions and remember to remove it for production build, or you could set up your build system to include it IN PLACE OF `jquery-tiny-pubsub.js` for a certain debugging mode.
+You could either include it AFTER `jquery-tiny-pubsub.js` to override the functions and or use it IN PLACE OF `jquery-tiny-pubsub.js`.

-All messages are printed using `console.log()`.
+All messages are printed using `console.log()` unless `trace` is set to `true` in the code, in which case `console.trace` is called.

+If you set `debug` to false, it will behave just like the original Tiny Pub/Sub, with possibly some performance hit.

 In order not to log certain events, add patterns to the variable `excludePatterns` in the source.